sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/syllabus.md

 The quizzes will be accessible to you through Gradescope 24 hours before their final deadlines (Fridays at 2pm).
 You are welcome to take the quiz at any time of day that works best for you.
 You are allotted 1 hour to work on quizzes.

-Note that, once you access the document through Gradescope, the website will be require you to submit your work within 3 hours (but still before the 2pm deadline).
+Note that, once you access the document through Gradescope, the website will be require you to submit your work within 3 hours (but it must be suubmitted before the 2pm deadline).
 I entrust to the Honor Code that you won't spend more than the allotted 1 hour on the quiz.
-The extra time is there for unusual situations (eg, if you run into technical problems in uploading your work, or if you have arranged for extra time accommodations with Accessibility Resources).
+The extra time is there for unusual situations (eg, if you run into technical problems in uploading your work, or if you've arranged for extra time accommodations with Accessibility Resources).
 Gradescope's 2pm deadline and 3-hour limit will be strict, so please make sure you get things in on time.

 The format for the final exam will be roughly the same as that of the quizzes, except it'll be roughly twice as long.
 You'll have 2 hours to work on it, and you'll have to finish submitting the file within 5 hours after you access the document (but still before the final deadline!).